 (41) The chancellors at Urbana, Chicago, and Springfield submitted the performance metric reports for the University of Illinois at Urbana-Champaign, the University of Illinois at Chicago, and the University of Illinois at Springfield.
+The vice chancellor for health affairs submitted the University of Illinois Hospital performance metric report.
 Copies have been filed with the secretary of the Board.